Home

 How do we manage clothes for the different seasons with such small closets?

 The camper has two wardrobes, each with a shelf above the rod and space below the hanging clothes.
 Jim's wardrobe holds thirty hangers and has two sixteen quart Sterilite boxes below.
-He has two pairs of jeans, two pairs of khakis, and one pair of nice slacks.
-He has a gore-tex jacket and a blazer with ties hanging under it.
-He has eight sport shirts, six flannel shirts, a dress shirt, and a Hawaiian shirt.
-One box hold over a dozen tee-shirts including cotton and fast-dry and a couple long-sleeved ones.
-Another box holds eight pairs of shorts.
-Two other boxes hang out in storage space under the bed.
+He has two pairs of jeans, two pairs of khakis, and a couple pairs of nice slacks.
+His blazer and bowties stay in a suitbag almost all the time.
+He has eight golf shirts, four flannel shirts, a pair of dress shirt, and a Hawaiian shirt.
+One box hold a dozen logo tee-shirts including cotton and fast-dry and a couple long-sleeved ones.
+Another box holds six or eight pairs of shorts.
+Two other boxes live in storage space under the bed.
 One holds boxers, the other holds socks.
-A cotton sweatshirt and a thick fleece jacket store in a large space above the bed.
+A cotton fleece sweatshirt stores in the roof locker above the bed.

-Laundry every 14-20 days works well with our stock of clean clothes and our space for dirty clothes.
-We have a small laundry basket under a bench seat.
+Laundry every couple of weeks works well with our stock of clean clothes and our space for dirty clothes.
+We have a small laundry basket under the dinette bench seat.
 The basket's mesh bag holds 7-10 days of dirty clothes.
 Another nylon bag fits under another bench and holds as many dirty clothes.
 When both bags are full, we grab the sheets and towels and laundry bags and go to the laundromat.

 Clothes we think we won't use, we wash, fold, and donate.
 A few months ago we were prepared to donate a couple of pairs of khakis, tee shirts, and old sweatshirts.
-Then we realized we would be crewing for work projects at least twice a year with
+Then we realized we would occasionally need a few things for painting, working under the truck or trailer, or playing in the woods at our camp.
+We store them in a small tote in the big red truck until the next play time.

 Return to top